 I’m so glad I went along that first week.
 At my new local parkrun in Pontypridd, as with all parkruns in the UK, we have Tail Walkers thanks to all the volunteers.
 Whenever I see anyone walking with them or people who stop to walk I really want to stop.
 I want to tell them they’re doing great and they should keep coming, every week it doesn’t matter.

-I didn’t run those full 5 kilometres in one stint until 2017 – four years after my first parkrun, and then in 2018, I could say I can run a full 13.1 miles with stopping.
+I didn’t run those full 5 kilometres in one stint until 2017 – four years after my first parkrun, and then in 2018, I could say I can run a full 13.1 miles without stopping.
 I think doing parkrun was something that got me really passionate about running.
 It’s an honest sport, it’s affordable and you need no equipment but yourself and some trainers.

 Running and parkrun have helped me lose weight and be healthier, and it’s helped me make friends.
 It’s something that is always worth the 8:00am alarm every Saturday morning.
 You can just turn up, listen to the pre-run briefing, hear about the latest birthdays and milestones.